victorangeloblancada/victorangeloblancada.github.io-jekyll/_posts/2017-10-24-mathematics-a-language.md

 | Coefficient of determination of the linear regression | 0.67           |

 These four datasets were constructed by the statistician Francis Anscombe to demonstrate the effect of outliers on statistical properties.
 While these datasets are purely academic, this is representative of a deeper problem with blind trust in descriptive statistics without a solid background in the underlying numerical theory.
 In our example, the data was for illustrative purposes only, but imagine what would happen if the data in the charts above were the results of a medical study on the safety of a new drug or an economic report meant to guide national fiscal policy.

+> A true thing, poorly expressed, is a lie.

 Stephen Fry once said, "A true thing, poorly expressed, is a lie."
 Mathematics is a language, but like all languages, it rests on us to master the language to avoid making mistakes, because with mathematics, mistakes rarely stay on a spreadsheet but instead form the basis for decisions that affect us all.